inspetor/slate/source/includes/_exception.md

 ## AccountException

-This exceptions are thrown when you you provide an [Account](#account) object with invalid properties or missing required properties
+This exception is thrown when you provide an [Account](#account) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | id is a required property.
-It can't be null 7002 | email is a required property.
-It can't be null 7003 | update_timestamp is a required property.
-It can't be null
+It must not be null 7002 | email is a required property.
+It must not be null 7003 | update_timestamp is a required property.
+It must not be null

 ## AddressException

-This exceptions are thrown when you you provide an [Address](#address) object with invalid properties or missing required properties
+This exception is thrown when you provide an [Address](#address) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | street is a required property.
-It can't be null 7002 | number is a required property.
-It can't be null 7003 | zip_code is a required property.
-It can't be null 7004 | city is a required property.
-It can't be null 7005 | state is a required property.
-It can't be null 7006 | country is a required property.
-It can't be null
+It must not be null 7002 | number is a required property.
+It must not be null 7003 | zip_code is a required property.
+It must not be null 7004 | city is a required property.
+It must not be null 7005 | state is a required property.
+It must not be null 7006 | country is a required property.
+It must not be null

 ## AuthException

-This exceptions are thrown when you you provide an [Auth](#auth) object with invalid properties or missing required properties
+This exception is thrown when you provide an [Auth](#auth) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | account_id is a required property.
-It can't be null 7002 | timestamp is a required property.
-It can't be null
+It must not be null 7002 | timestamp is a required property.
+It must not be null

 ## CreditCardException

-This exceptions are thrown when you you provide an [CreditCard](#creditcard) object with invalid properties or missing required properties
+This exception is thrown when you provide a [CreditCard](#creditcard) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | first_six_digits is a required property.
-It can't be null 7002 | last_four_digits is a required property.
-It can't be null 7003 | holder_name is a required property.
-It can't be null 7004 | holder_cpf is a required property.
-It can't be null
+It must not be null 7002 | last_four_digits is a required property.
+It must not be null 7003 | holder_name is a required property.
+It must not be null 7004 | holder_cpf is a required property.
+It must not be null

 ## EventException

-This exceptions are thrown when you you provide an [Event](#event) object with invalid properties or missing required properties
+This exception is thrown when you provide an [Event](#event) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001  | id is a required property.
-It can't be null 7002  | name is a required property.
-It can't be null 7003  | update_timestamp is a required property.
-It can't be null 7004  | producer_id is a required property.
-It can't be null 7005  | address is a required property.
-It can't be null 7006  | sessions is a required property.
-It can't be null neither an empty array 7007  | seating_options should be null or an array of strings 7008  | categories should be null or an array of strings 7009  | The status is not a valid one
+It must not be null 7002  | name is a required property.
+It must not be null 7003  | update_timestamp is a required property.
+It must not be null 7004  | producer_id is a required property.
+It must not be null 7005  | address is a required property.
+It must not be null 7006  | sessions is a required property.
+It must not be null neither an empty array 7007  | seating_options should be null or an array of strings 7008  | categories should be null or an array of strings 7009  | The status is not a valid one